Frequently Asked Questions (FAQs)

 Will undergraduate students participating in the program receive funding from CRA?

-No, the UR2PhD program does not provide funding for undergraduates.
-Undergraduate students participating in the program will receive access to our virtual, synchronous research methods course, as well as bridge workshops.
+Not necessarily.
+Undergraduate students participating in the program will receive access to our virtual, synchronous research training course, as well as our workshops.

-NOTE: Students who successfully complete the course will become eligible for additional funding opportunities, including technical conference travel and REU funding.
+That said, students who successfully complete the undergraduate research training course may be eligible to apply for additional funding opportunities, including technical conference travel and REU funding.
+Funding applications are reviewed on a case-by-case basis.

 Are there any fees or tuition associated with participating in the program?

-No, this program is designed to offer free support and mentorship to students who want to explore research opportunities.
-However, all students must currently be enrolled in courses at their home institution.
+No, this program is designed to offer free support and training to students who want to explore research opportunities.

 Do I have to commit to the entire program to participate?

-Yes, to be considered, students must be able to commit at least 10 hours per week to conduct research for their project, attend the research methods course, and complete any associated assignments.
+Yes.
+To participate, students must be able to commit at least 10 hours per week to conduct research for their project, attend the research training course, and complete any associated assignments.

 How often is the undergraduate course offered?